sergiolfq/photos/readme.md

 Third, once I had my page looking good and with the requested data from the backedn then I started working on decoupling it into components.
 I created two more components that could be reusable in the future.
 One for the bio information ( avat, name , description, phone etc) and other for the cards to display the image, date, description etc.

-these components get props from the parent components (profile component) and thats how they display the information.
+these components get props from the parent components (profile component) and thats how they display the information. the main component receives form a prop the id of the used to display. right now it uses id 1 but that could change in the future.

 ## Extra